Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 • Progesterone supplementation or cream – Progesterone cream can increase your progesterone levels, but please consult your doctor before using this.

-What is a Luteal Phase Defect?
+What Is a Luteal Phase Defect?

-Luteal phase defect or luteal insufficiency is the deficient release of progesterone all through the luteal phase.
+Luteal phase defect or luteal insufficiency is the deficient release of progesterone throughout the luteal phase.
 The insufficiency of progesterone will not thicken the uterus lining, which can result in improper embryo plantation.
 Hence, it reduces the chances of a pregnancy continuing.
 However, it is not yet confirmed if a luteal phase defect is a reason for infertility.

 A luteal phase defect can lead to the following problems: